 Since most of us don’t have the trained eye of an inspector, we can miss a lot that needs to be taken care.
 Sometimes, then, it’s a good idea to have your own third-party inspection – a pre-inspection – done so you can find out ahead of time what you need to fix and then take care of it before the buyer’s inspector arrives.

 Just be aware, though, that a pre-inspection cuts two ways.
 First, different inspectors will come up with different areas of concern, so your inspector may not see what the buyer’s inspector will.
 In addition, if your inspector finds a problem, you are legally obligated to disclose it to the buyer.

 Go Away During the Inspection

-Preparing your house for inspection in Los Angeles should also include preparing yourself.
+Preparing your house for inspection in Riverside should also include preparing yourself.
 And that means primarily finding somewhere else to be during the inspection.
 Most of the time, your presence, especially if you hover (which is hard not to do), will make both the buyer and her inspector uncomfortable.
 Your presence can impede the inspection and put the inspector in a bad mood, which is absolutely what you do not want.